0xC0000054/sc4-custom-ordinance-host/README.md

 ## Ordinance Exemplars

-Each ordinance exemplar is must have a unique instance id, this is how SC4 will identify the ordinance.
+Each ordinance exemplar must have a unique instance id, this is how SC4 will identify the ordinance.
 The ordinance exemplar must have an _ExemplarType_ property with the value set to Ordinances.

 ### Ordinance Exemplar Properties